Yoga as a State of Being: An integrated approach to the advanced study of yoga (300hr)

 Core Courses = 140 hours

-• The State of Yoga: Through Personal and Professional Relationships (20 hours): Understand how practices that create the conditions for the state of yoga can be implemented for contemporary 'secular' use: this course aims to help yoga teachers work more effectively outside of a traditional yoga setting.
+- Being Yoga: Through Personal and Professional Relationships (20 hours): Understand how practices that create the conditions for the state of yoga can be implemented for contemporary use.
+This course aims to help you to apply your yoga skills and understanding more effectively outside of a traditional yoga setting.

 Integration = 90 hours